 FAQ - Frequently asked questions about NJTaP

-- develop in the areas of communication, public speaking etc
+- Communication, public speaking etc

-- nurture diverse skills in art, music, sports, etc
+- Nurture diverse skills in art, music, sports, etc

-- ignite the passion to help people in need
+- Ignite the passion to help people in need

-- contribute time and efforts for charities
+- Contribute time and efforts for charities

-- involve in community activities
+- Involve in community activities

 NJTaP assists Tamil people to connect together and to help each other in their needs.